JanWerth/KitchenApp-MobileEngineering/readme.md

 To run this project you have to follow several steps:

 1. Install [NodeJS](https://nodejs.org/en/).
 2. Install [expo-cli](https://docs.expo.io/get-started/installation/) with the Node Package Manager.
-To do this run `https://docs.expo.io/get-started/installation/` on the command line.
+To do this run `npm install --global expo-cli` on the command line.
 3. Clone the project in your IDE of choice .
 4. Run `npm install` or `yarn install` in the cloned folder.
 5. Run `expo-go` to start the app.